amaranthaceae-rfp56/project-catwalk/README.md

   - Used the compression middleware on our node server to compress our files to increase our performance
 - Preloading
   - Preloaded fonts and stylesheets
+- Webpack
+  - Ran our build in production mode which minified our javascript bundle file

 ## Deployment
 - We deployed our website on an AWS EC2 container using the Ubuntu 20.04 server
 - Installed node, npm and all node modules relevant to run a build of our project
 - Updated in bound rules to reroute all traffic from Port 80 to Port 3000 as our server hosts our client on Port 3000

+## Future Enhancements
+- Server side rendering to send a basic skeleton of our html to the client on first load
+- Making our first API call on initial render to be on the server and sending the client a stringified version of the html with the necessary data
+- Reducing our image sizes by converting them to WebP
+- Caching our API calls within our server for faster load times on repeat API calls
+- Creating a service worker that allows our website to be displayed even when offline
+- Reducing the amount of unnecessary rerenders on the client side

 ## Installation